morrow1nd/luax/doc/source_code_structure.md

  + src/
     - config.h - Configure file
-    - base.h - Included by all other header file.
+    - base.h&.c - Included by all other header file.
     - opcode.h&.c - Opcode declarations and some opcode utilities.
     - parser.h&.c - Achieve a token scanner and a recursive descent parser.
     - parser_callback.h&.c - Callback functions, which are called when parser deductes successfully.